g-six/l5-api-documentor/README.md

-`noResponseCalls` | Disable API response calls `noPostmanCollection` | Disable Postman collection creation `useMiddlewares` | Use all configured route middlewares (Needed for Laravel 5.3 `SubstituteBindings` middleware) `actAsUserId` | The user ID to use for authenticated API response calls `router` | The router to use, when processing the route files (can be Laravel or Dingo - defaults to Laravel) `bindings` | List of route bindings that should be replaced when trying to retrieve route results.
+`noResponseCalls` | Disable API response calls `noPostmanCollection` | Disable Postman collection creation `useMiddlewares` | Use all configured route middlewares (Needed for Laravel 5.3 `SubstituteBindings` middleware) `auth` | A JSON object notation that contains credentials to different users with different roles required to access the API routes.
+`router` | The router to use, when processing the route files (can be Laravel or Dingo - defaults to Laravel) `bindings` | List of route bindings that should be replaced when trying to retrieve route results.
 Syntax format: `binding_one,id|binding_two,id`
 `force` | Force the re-generation of existing/modified API routes